jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

 In the Add source file window select "File of type" as "All files".

-For the example, we can also run simulation to verify.
+For the example, we can also run a simulation to verify.

 **tb.v**
 ```verilog